By code coverage, we mean the action of trying to measure how much of our code has been executed by our tests.

 </PropertyGroup>

-<Import Project="Tests.targets" />
+<Import Project= "Tests.targets" />

 </Project>

-Now everything you are able to run dotnet test you will able to inspect and analyze something like this
+you will able to inspect and analyze something like this

 I think that is an amazing tool to understand at a glance which codes are covered and which not.

-It would be nice if this report came was published into the Build pipeline report, don’t you think?
+And now, how I can put it into Azure DevOps pipeline?# It would be nice if this report came was published into the Build pipeline report, don’t you think?
 Maybe even include branch policies for it.

-Well that’s possible by use Publish Code Coverage Results task, something like this:
+Well that’s possible by use Publish Code Coverage Results task , something like this:

 1